Blinningjr/rust-debug/README.md

 # rust-debug
 Is a library for retrieving debug information from the DWARF format.

-The library provides a abstraction over the DWARF debug format, simplifies the process of retrieving information form DWARF.
+The library provides a abstraction over the DWARF debug format, which simplifies the process of retrieving information form DWARF.

+The goals of the library are:
+* Easy to use.
-The goal is to provide one function solution for complicated task like preforming a stack trace.
+* Provides one function solution for everything.
+* Dose not enforce which library is used too read from the debugged target.

 ## Features
-* One function solution for doing a stack trace
+* Preforming a stack trace.
-* One function solution for retrieving the call stack.
+* Virtually unwinding the call stack.
-* One function solution for evaluating a variable.
+* Evaluating a variable.
+* Finding a breakpoint location.
-* One Function solution for retrieving the source code location where a `DIE` was declared.
+* Retrieving the source code location where a `DIE` was declared.
-* One Function solution for finding a breakpoint location.

 ## Example